 Graveside flower delivery on the Grave Care Network

-Many of the people I volunteer for do not want a full deep clean of a grave.
-A wipedown with a cloth and some new flowers is all that they require.
+Many of people do not require the services of a Porfessional Monumental Mason and use of harsh cleaning materials on a headstone.
+A wipedown with a cloth and some new flowers is mostly all that is required if looked after properly.

 Choosing flowers for a grave